Mayor Broome lays out plan to reduce litter throughout parish, ramp up enforcement and citations

 An unsightly problem that plagues a lot of East Baton Rouge Parish.
 One that the mayor has made a priority in her second term.

-During a conference with BRAC this afternoon, Mayor Broome explained her plans to combat litter and blight across all council districts, targeting interstates and intersections.
+During a conference with BRAC this afternoon, Mayor-president Sharon Weston Broome said she intends to tackle the issue by working with police and judges to increase enforcement and citations.

-“I am delighted and all I want to say to the mayor is put your money where your mouth is and let's see it really happen,” Richardson said.

-One way the mayor plans to make it happen is through working with police and judges to enforce citations.
+Broome explained her plans will focus especially on clearing out blight and cleaning up litter along interstates and intersections.

 The city has also obtained three street sweepers and plans on working with DOTD to continue cleaning up roadways.